Strange Kind of Love (song)

-"Strange Kind of Love" is a song by Scottish band Love and Money, which was released in 1989 as the second single from their second studio album Strange Kind of Love.
+"Strange Kind of Love" is a song by Scottish band Love and Money, which was released on 9 January 1989 as the second single from their second studio album, Strange Kind of Love.
 The song was written by James Grant and produced by Gary Katz.
 "Strange Kind of Love" reached number 45 in the UK Singles Chart and remained in the top 100 for five weeks.

 Release

 To promote the single, Love and Money embarked on a short UK tour between 25 January and 2 February 1989.

 Music video

 The song's music video was directed by Pete Cornish and produced by Pete Chambers.

 Critical reception

 On its release as a single, Jerry Smith of Music Week described "Strange Kind of Love" as "classy stuff" and noted the "honeyed vocals and deftly twanged guitar within a sophisticated sound".
 He concluded the song "certainly deserves to bring them to wider attention".
 Mark Shaw of Then Jerico, as guest reviewer for Number One, awarded four out of five stars.
 He commented, "This is really good although it sounds like their other stuff.
 The voice reminds me of Skin from Hipsway."
 Ian Forsyth of the Press and Journal awarded the song four out of five stars, describing it as "a silky smooth offering of white soul" that "far surpasses most of the dross [in] the singles chart".
 He added, "At last, the band have got the hit record formula just right.
 If it isn't a huge success, there is absolutely no justice in the world."

 Michael Chappell of the Newark Advertiser praised the song as "strong and moody with a good soul feel" and predicted it would be a "definite hit if Radio One deigns to play it".
 Penny Kiley of the Liverpool Echo considered it to be "an unsurprising smooth song with a touch of class above the usual pop soul, distinguished if not distinctive".
 She added that the B-side, "Looking for Angeline", is "an admirably simple acoustic song with reliance on just the words and a guitar that's almost bluesy at times".
 Andy Strickland of Record Mirror was critical of the song's elevation to single status, commenting, "Love and Money have stubbornly refused to have a hit single and this one sounds unlikely to break the sequence.
 Not that there's anything particularly offensive but it should never have been a single."

 In the US, Billboard described the song as "elegant, expertly produced and performed pop with R&B underpinnings".
 They added that it "recalls the engaging sound" of the Swiss duo Double.